-The OEB Act expanded the jurisdiction and mandate of the OEB to include regulation of the non-competitive electricity market in addition to the natural gas markets.
 The business of LDC and other electricity distributors is regulated by the OEB, which has broad powers relating to licensing, standards of conduct and service, the regulation of electricity distribution rates charged by LDC and other electricity distributors and transmission rates charged by Hydro One and other transmitters.
+The OEB Act states that, subject to certain exceptions, LDC and other electricity distributors shall not carry on any business activity other than the distribution of electricity, except through affiliated companies.
+As an exception to the general restriction on its business activities, the OEB Act permits LDC to provide additional services related to the promotion of CDM activities and alternative, cleaner and renewable sources of energy.

-In 2004, the Electricity Restructuring Act established the OPA, as a non-profit, self-financed organization with the mandate to ensure long-term electricity supply adequacy in the Province.
+In 2004, the Electricity Restructuring Act established the OPA as a non-profit, self-financed organization with the mandate to ensure long-term electricity supply adequacy in the Province.
 The OPA is authorized and has the responsibility to implement an integrated power system supply plan and deliver CDM programs in the Province.